 The bigger the difference in density, the harder it is to get the liquids to mix.
 If you think about oil and vinegar in a salad dressing, the same type of resistance to mixing also occurs in water that has different temperatures.

-Spring Lake Turnover
+Spring Lake Water Turnover Oxygen

 - Water is closer & opened up to the atmosphere